 This type of foil can be used in conjunction with most other types of insulation.

 Once you have insulated the walls of your dog's house, you should also pay attention to the floor, since a lot of the cold comes from the ground.
 You can do this with a newspaper, linens, a piece of carpet, or place a dogs’ bed inside the cottage.

 Of course, by your habits and abilities, you will maybe place the dog in your home as well.
-There is a different problem - regardless of the size and age of the dog, it can be difficult to set up a dog’s cottage in your house or to find a place so that the house remains functional and comfortable for you and him/her.
+There is a different problem - regardless of the size and age of the dog, it can be not easy to set up a dog’s cottage in your house or to find a place so that the house remains functional and comfortable for you and him.